Outcomes & Next Steps

 There comes a moment when you have to re-engage with the reality outside the room.
 Occasionally, the need is simply to work with ideas and feelings, without worrying about implementation.
 But usually a group will not reach its goals without applying its conclusions to real-world action.
 This transition is part of the total facilitated experience.

-It’s at this point that a collaborative process intersects with other organisational systems, and the facilitator has to help figure out how it will work.
+It’s at this point that a collaborative process intersects with other organizational systems, and the facilitator has to help figure out how it will work.
 These other systems might include:

 - Power — Who actually makes decisions?
 What has to happen for ideas to turn into reality here?